 This beloved Hollywood Studios restaurant is known for classic American burgers and fries in a drive-in movie atmosphere.
 You’re in for a treat if you’ve never been to a real American drive-in.
-Each table is actually a car parked in front of a giant projector screen where you can watch clips of old cartoons and movies from the 50’s, when drive-in movies were introduced.
+Each table is designed like a car parked in front of a giant projector screen that plays clips of old cartoons and movies from the 50’s.

 Enjoy a Classic Burger or try the Sci-Fit Seasonal Specialty Burger, which changes every few months and always features interesting toppings.
-Other meals include Pan-seared Shrimp Pasta or Oven-roasted Turkey Sandwich if you’re not in a burger mood.
+Other meals include Pan-seared Salmon Pasta or a Chicken Salad Sandwich if you’re not in a burger mood.

-Be sure to leave room for dessert at the Dine-in and splurge on a sweet like Sci-Fi’s Housemade Candy Bar, the Cookie Shake, or a Warm Glazed Doughnut with baked apples, vanilla ice cream and caramel sauce.
+Be sure to leave room for dessert at the Dine-in and splurge on a sweet like the yummy Cookie Shake, or a classic Hot Fudge Sundae.

 #3.
 50’s Prime Time Cafe

 Another 50’s themed restaurant on the list, but we love this one for taking us back to grandma’s house – literally.
-As soon as you step into the restaurant, you’ll find yourself in a 50’s style living room complete with pastel accessories, family photos and old tv’s playing 50’s shows.
+As soon as you step into the restaurant, you’ll find yourself in a 50’s style living room complete with pastel accessories, family photos and old tv’s that play 50’s family shows.

-The dining area is set up to make you feel like you’re eating at the family’s kitchen table.
+The dining area is set up to make you feel like you’re eating at your grandma’s kitchen table.
 You’ll see photos on the walls, keepsakes, trophies, kitchen accessories and more.
 This restaurant is great for family dining and pricing is about $15 – $35 per person.

 Menu items include American family favorites like Mom’s Old-fashioned Pot Roast and Aunt Liz’s Golden Fried Chicken.
 Guests older than 21 can also select an alcoholic beverage from Dad’s Liquor Cabinet.

 The best part is that your server will treat you like a member of the family, assigning you chores like setting the table and tidying up after the meal.
-If you clean your plate, the server will tell you how good you did and will allow you to have dessert – we suggest the Peanut Butter & Jelly Milkshake!
+If you clean your plate, the server will tell you how good you did and will allow you to have dessert – we suggest Dad’s Favorite Chocolate-Peanut Butter Cake!

 Need Ride Pass tips? – We’ve got that too!
 Check out our guide to Hollywood Studios Ride Passes, Ranking, and Strategy.